AoM-lite/SuperMemoVim/README.md

 # SuperMemoVim: Learning at the Speed of Editing By Editing at the Speed of Thought

-## WORK IN PROGRESS PLEASE DON'T USE YET

 ![logo](https://raw.githubusercontent.com/MasterHowToLearn/SuperMemoVim/master/images/supermemovim.png "logo")

 vim emulation for vim-like controls in SuperMemo.
+For accompaning article please see [SuperMemoVim: Learning at the Speed of Editing By Editing at the Speed of Thought](https://www.masterhowtolearn.com/2020-05-05-supermemovim-learning-at-the-speed-of-editing-by-editing-at-the-speed-of-thought/)

 This is a fork from the original [vim_ahk](https://github.com/rcmdnk/vim_ahk/releases).
 All credits go to the original developer.
 For details please visit the original repo.